Muhammad al-Jawad: Role in Shia revolts

 Muhammad al-Jawad adopted a quiescent attitude and kept aloof from politics, similar to many of his predecessors.
 Nevertheless, Hussain links the 210 AH (825) uprising in Qom to the political activities of al-Jawad's agents, even though the Imamite sources are silent about any military involvement of his underground organization.
 Prior to this revolt, residents of Qom, a rising Shia center, had called on al-Ma'mun to lower their taxes as he had done for the city of Rayy.
 The caliph rejected their appeal, then suppressed their subsequent revolt, and substantially raised their taxes.
 This is detailed by the Twelver traditionist Ibn Shahrashub, who writes that the Abbasid army demolished the wall surrounding the city, killed many, and nearly quadrupled the taxes.
-Among those killed was a prominent participant in the uprising, named Yahya ibn Imran, who might have been a representative (wakil) of Muhammad al-Jawad.
+Among those killed was a prominent participant in the uprising, named Yahya ibn Imran, who might have been a representative (wakīl) of Muhammad al-Jawad.
 The attitude of al-Jawad towards this uprising, however, remains unclear, as the Imamite sources are silent about this uprising and its connection to al-Jawad or lack thereof.
 Probably connecting al-Jawad to Shia rebellions, al-Ma'mun summoned the former from Medina to Baghdad in 215 AH (830) and married his daughter Umm Fazl to him.
 This marriage, however, did not win al-Ma'mun the Shia support, nor did it stop the uprisings in Qom.
 Indeed, some reports by al-Tabari and Ibn al-Athir add that among the rebel leaders who had been exiled to Egypt, Ja'far ibn Dawud al-Qomi later escaped and rose again in Qom, defeating the Abbasid army in 216 AH.
 The Shia uprisings continued even after his execution in 217 AH by the Abbasids.
 After succeeding al-Ma'mun, al-Mu'tasim summoned al-Jawad to Baghdad in 220 AH (835) and held him under close surveillance, probably to ascertain his role in the Shia uprisings.